deepikasrinivasans/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-Thus,a python program to find the distance between 2 points is executed successfully
+Thus,a python program to find the distance between 2 points is executed successfully.